Skip to content

 The way your email ends is crucial.

-Before we look at any examples, here are some rules you should bear in mind when choosing your sign-off:
+Before we look at any examples, here are some rules you should bear in mind when choosing your sign off:

 Keeps things flexible